whbrewer/spc/README.md

 you can just do "git pull" within the spc directory.
 Before starting, also make sure to run "./spc migrate" to migrate the new changes to the database.

-Note that cloning the latest version of the repo may be unstable.
-So, it is better to download one of the releases (click on "Branch: master" and then click "Tags" and select one of the releases).

-For more information, see user's manual in the docs/ folder
+For more information, see user's manual at http://spc.readthedocs.io

 ## QUESTIONS